 - Wealth Preservation and Asset Protection.
 Most people don’t live “basic” lives and need more than “basic” estate planning.
 David worked at the IRS in Washington, DC for seven years, and has a Masters of Estate Planning (LL.M) from the University of Miami Law School.
 We can help structure advanced income and estate tax savings techniques, and to distribute your assets so that your loved ones are protected not only from others, but from themselves.

 - Business Planning.
-Preparing a business for transition, even at start-up can help ensure its long term success.
-We work with new and long-time business owners to help them structure and protect their business for the long-run.
+Preparing a business for transition, even at start-up, can help ensure its long-term success.
+We work with new and long-time business owners to help them structure and protect their business for the long run.

 We believe that planning for the future should not be left until the future.
-Whether you are young, middle aged or in retirement, your life is always changing.
+Whether you are young, middle aged, or in retirement, your life is always changing.
 Comprehensive estate planning can protect you and your loved ones from the unexpected.
-When you experience a significant lifecycle event or a life change – it’s a good time to have your estate planning reviewed.
+When you experience a significant life event or a life change – it’s a good time to have your estate planning reviewed.
 To learn more about me and estate planning news, be sure to check David’s blog.